-In the end, decisions are more powerful than privilege
+In the end, our decisions are more powerful than "privilege"

 For example, I worked at Safeway in high school to earn money for myself, just like a lot of other kids.
 This included working outside in the freezing cold winters and hot, humid summers loading people's cars with groceries - and managing the shopping cart situation!
 The job sucked, but it provided me with some spendable cash and taught me the value of money.

 You don't need to come from a privileged or elite background, either.
 For example, my dad - the son of a minister - came from a very poor family and started his adult life as an enlisted service member in the U.S. Navy and barely earned enough to provide for his family when I was super young, but he still managed to retire at 49 through smart choices.

 While I did not personally struggle as much as my dad, his success story is a testament to the battles that so many of us face and overcome.